On the Forciness of Lightsabers

 Now if you want to really go down this rabbit hole though, I have one last “what if” to ponder.
 What if the Force wasn’t just necessary to control the blade, but to power it as well?
 Just using a lightsaber would require a tremendous amount of exertion, making the warriors using them even more badass.
 In that case Luke’s lightsaber would have been of no more use to Han than a chunk of metal.
 (Though Han strikes me as the type who always has a knife on him too- just like a good blaster!)

-Finally, I a offer this not in the the hopes of changing Star Wars, it’s already seen enough retconning!, but just as a thought for others who, like me, sometimes dream of being Jedi Knights.
-Or Sith Lords.
+Finally, I offer this not in the the hopes of changing Star Wars (it’s already seen enough retconning!) but as a thought for others who, like me, sometimes dream of being Jedi Knights.